All Episodes

 Her world has now been reduced to a four-acre estate in Bel Air.

-Take that.
+Take that!

-Oh, oh yeah, Leno got into it.
+Oh, yeah, Leno got into it.

-Here's Leno.
+Here's Lena.

-She suffers from a rare disorder, only trust fund babies get.
+She suffers from a rare disorder only trust fund babies get.

-I believe it's called rich bitch itis.
+I believe it's called rich bitch-itis.

 Now, see, a little envy crept in there, I could tell.

-Anyhow, uh ladies and gentlemen, I j you know, America on parade.
+Anyhow, ladies and gentlemen, America on parade.

-This I want you to get your arms around this now, is the real America.
+This, I want you to get your arms around this now, is the real America.

 How Paris is being treated and how this issue has dominated the news and will dominate.

-Uh this is unfortunately, don't get me wrong here, I'm not I'm not saying this is a good thing.
+This is, unfortunately, don't get me wrong here, I'm not saying this is a good thing, but this is America and its media.

 This is what they, outside of America, everyone else, hears.

-So, ladies and gentlemen, just so I set the stage for you, uh, to the rest of the world, everything else we talk about today, and I got a lot of interesting and important issues to get into with you.
+So, ladies and gentlemen, just so I set the stage for you, to the rest of the world, everything else we talk about today, and I got a lot of interesting and important issues to get into with you.

-Uh this is what's dominating the news about America.
+This is what's dominating the news about America.

 Watch.